A working farm in central Utah, doing the slow things on purpose.

 “Soil is a living thing.
 Treat it like one and it behaves.
 Treat it like inventory and it quits.

-— The philosophy of rotation
+— On the philosophy of rotation

 Plant varieties